seccubus/seccubus/README.md

 * #323 - Non-critical warnings in unit tests fixed
 * #305 - Finding change records are generated even if a finding did not actually change
 * #328 - CopyRight year unit test appears to be broken on Travis
+* #333 - LWP::UserAgent is missing method delete on RH5 and RH6